Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 - Do not take didanosine within 1 hour of Rescriptor (delavirdine).

-- Do not take antacids within 1 hour of Rescriptor (delavirdine).
+- Do not take antacids within 1 hour before or 1 hour after taking Rescriptor (delavirdine).

 100 mg tablet:

 - You may put the tablets in at least 3 ounces of water then let it sit for a few minutes.
 Mix until the tablets dissolve and drink.
 Rinse glass with more water and drink.

 What do I do if I miss a dose?